github/docs/content/codespaces/getting-started/quickstart.md

 In this guide, you'll create a codespace from a template repository and explore some of the essential features available to you within the codespace.
 You'll work in the browser version of {% data variables.product.prodname_vscode %}, which is initially the default editor for {% data variables.product.prodname_github_codespaces %}.
 After trying out this quickstart you can use {% data variables.product.prodname_codespaces %} in other editors, and you can change the default editor.
 Links are provided at the end of this guide.

-From this quickstart, you'll learn how to create a codespace, connect to a forwarded port to view your running application, use version control in a codespace, and personalize your setup with extensions.
+From this quickstart, you'll learn how to create a codespace, connect to a forwarded port to view your running application, publish your codespace to a new repository, and personalize your setup with extensions.

 For more information on exactly how {% data variables.product.prodname_github_codespaces %} works, see the companion guide "[Deep dive into {% data variables.product.prodname_github_codespaces %}](/codespaces/getting-started/deep-dive)."

 ## Creating your codespace

-1. Navigate to the [template repository](https://github.com/github/haikus-for-codespaces) and select **Use this template**.
+1. Navigate to the [github/haikus-for-codespaces](https://github.com/github/haikus-for-codespaces) template repository.
-{% data reusables.codespaces.open-codespace-from-template-repo %}
+{% data reusables.codespaces.open-template-in-codespace-step %}

 ## Running the application

-Once your codespace is created, your repository will be automatically cloned into it.
+Once your codespace is created, the template repository will be automatically cloned into it.
 Now you can run the application and launch it in a browser.

 1. When the terminal becomes available, enter the command `npm run dev`.
 This example uses a Node.js project, and this command runs the script labeled "dev" in the `package.json` file, which starts up the web application defined in the sample repository.